Nizamabad, Telangana: Tourism

 Nizamabad Fort is situated on the southwest of the city which was built by Rashtrakuta Kings in around the 10th century, the fort was captured by Asaf Jahis who were the Nizams of Hyderabad, who then rebuilt the fort.

 Archaeological and Heritage Museum was opened in October 2001 and is situated in the Tilak Garden premises which is opened seasonally.
-The Museum houses various artifacts and antiquities representing the evolution of human civilization from Paleolithic to Vijayanagara Empire(i.e. 16th.
+The Museum houses various artifacts and antiquities representing the evolution of human civilization from Paleolithic to Vijayanagara Empire (i.e. 16th.
 A.D).
 The Museum is divided into three sections, namely Archaeological Section, Sculptural gallery and Bronze and Decorative gallery.
 Bidri articles and arms and weapons of extensive variety are also exhibited.

 Alisagar is a park and tourist attraction which is 13 km from Nizamabad and 2 km (1.2 mi) off the Nizamabad-Bodhan road.
 The garden is spread across 33 acres, with a deer park, trekking and water sports facility.
 It also has a hilltop guest house built by Nizam and is under renovation as of 2015.
 Ashok Sagar is a lake, park and tourist attraction situated in Jankampet area, 07 km from centre of the city.
 It has a rock garden with illuminated rocks and also has boating facilities.
 Neela Kanteshwar Temple is a temple dedicated to the Powerful Shiva (Mahadev) .The temple attracts a large number of devotees coming from different corners the state and the district.
 This famous temple was constructed for the Jains by the Satavahana king, Satakarni-II.
 The structure has a lot of resemblance with the North Indian Architectural style.
 The festival of Ratha sapthami is an annual event celebrated on a grand scale with a lot of pomp in this temple.

+Dichpally killa Ramalayam temple was one of the oldest and kakatiya built architecture master piece on the hill top beside the Dichpally village lake, located at a distance of 15 km from Nizamabad district Headquarters and 5 km from NH44.

 Badapahad dargah is one of the oldest Muslim pilgrim centres, built in the memory of Hazrat Syed Hussaini, on top of a hillock located at a distance of 38 km from the city.